Introduction

 4. Cracked, Outdated, or Uneven Flooring

-Common in 1985–2000 homes in Cochran’s Crossing — due to foundation shift from Texas clay soil.
+Common in 1985–2000 homes in Cochran’s Crossing — often tied to settlement and movement.

 5. Old Countertops & Backsplashes